SAP Datasphere: Automation of Modeling

 Share post via

-SAP Datasphere offers a very easy-to-use interface for developing data models.
-However, especially for implementation projects with a very high number of data models, the interface quickly reaches its limits because the development process takes a lot of time.
+SAP Datasphere offers a highly intuitive interface for developing data models.
+Nevertheless, in implementation projects with a substantial volume of data models, the interface rapidly encounters its limitations, as the development process demands considerable time.

-SAP Data Warehouse is to be introduced.
-Initially, tables from the source systems are to be provided in central ingest spaces for each source system.
-Of course, the necessary remote tables etc. can be developed manually.
-As the number of tables increases, the amount of manual repetitive work increases.
-Added to this is the requirement that changes to the structures of the source tables in Datasphere should also be adopted.
-This can be done through development processes and manual activities.
+An SAP Data Warehouse is to be implemented.
+Initially, tables from the source systems are to be provisioned in central Ingest Spaces for each source system.
+While necessary Remote Tables and other objects can be developed manually, an increasing number of tables leads to a progressively high effort for manual, repetitive tasks.
+Additionally, there is a requirement for changes in the structures of the source tables to be adopted within Datasphere.
+This can be achieved through development processes and manual activities.

-However, the process of creating all the necessary spaces, including remote tables, would be very lengthy, depending on the number.
-Departments have to wait longer for results and can benefit from Datasphere later.
-This raises the question of whether there is a better way than performing recurring tasks manually.
+However, the process of creating all necessary Spaces, including Remote Tables, would be very time-consuming, depending on their number.
+Business departments would face longer waits for results and would derive benefits from Datasphere at a later stage.
+This raises the question of whether a more efficient approach exists for performing recurring tasks than manual execution.

-The SAP Datasphere interfaces are easy and intuitive to use.
-This is very good for smaller work packages and the business in particular.
-On the other hand, it would be ideal if Datasphere offered an alternative programmatic approach to carrying out developments in Datasphere.
+The interfaces of SAP Datasphere are easy and intuitive to use, which is highly beneficial for smaller work packages and, particularly, for business users.
+However, it would be optimal if Datasphere also provided an alternative programmatic approach for conducting developments.

-This is where the Command Line Interface (CLI) comes in.
-The CLI is a standalone Node.js module and is available at npmjs.com.
-The CLI allows access to Datasphere Tenants via the command line.
-"Bulk work" or recurring tasks that require a lot of manual work can be accelerated in this way.
-Examples include
+This is where the Command Line Interface (CLI) comes into play.
+The CLI is a standalone Node.js module available on npmjs.com, enabling access to Datasphere Tenants via the command line.
+This accelerates 'mass operations' or recurring tasks that would otherwise demand significant manual effort.
+Examples include:

 • Assignment of users to Spaces

 Jascha Kanngiesser has also described the possibilities in detail here.
-JSON is used as the format, i.e. the definitions are available in this format.
-Below we present a few examples of use cases:
+JSON is utilized as the format, meaning the definitions are available in this structure.
+Below, we present a few examples of use cases:

 Fig. 2: Command Line Interface (CLI) | isr.de